The most common symptom of coronary heart disease (CHD) is chest pain (angina).

-The symptoms of a heart attack aren't usually relieved using a nitrate tablet or spray.
+The symptoms of a heart attack are not usually relieved using a nitrate tablet or spray.

-In some cases, a heart attack can occur without any symptoms.
+In some cases, a heart attack can happen without any symptoms.
 This is known as a silent myocardial infarction.
 This is more common in elderly people and people with diabetes.

 Heart failure can also occur in people with CHD when the heart becomes too weak to pump blood around the body.
 This can cause fluid to build up in the lungs, making it difficult to breathe.

 Heart failure can happen suddenly (acute heart failure) or gradually over time (chronic heart failure).

 Content supplied by the NHS and adapted for Ireland by the HSE